Grenier wins another term as Berlin mayor

-BERLIN — Berlin mayor Paul Grenier won another two-year term as mayor with 905 votes, according to the unofficial vote tally released Tuesday night, defeating the write-in campaign of deceased candidate Robert Haynes who received 771 votes.
+BERLIN — Berlin Mayor Paul Grenier won another two-year term as mayor with 905 votes, according to the unofficial vote tally released Tuesday night, defeating the write-in campaign on behalf of deceased candidate Robert Haynes who received 771 write-in votes.

+Haynes, who had filed to run for the position, died Oct.
+20 from COVID-19 and his name was removed from the ballot prior to elections on Tuesday.

 There were 15 other write-in votes for other candidates in the mayoral race.

+Grenier was attending the Coos County Commission meeting in West Stewartstown on Wednesday and could not be reached for comment.

-In the race for city council, the four winners from Tuesday's election are Robert Theberge with 946 votes, Lucie Remillard with 875 votes, Diana Berthiaume with 806 votes and Peter Morency with 738 votes.
-Other candidates who received votes included Henry Noel with 702 votes, Steven Korzen with 675 votes, Kathy Trumbull with 658 votes, Timothy Donovan Sr. with 417 votes, Richard Laflamme Jr. with 247 votes and Eli Clemmer with 57 votes.
+In the race for city council, the four winners from Tuesday’s election are Robert Theberge with 946 votes, Lucie Remillard with 875 votes, Diana Berthiaume with 806 votes and Peter Morency with 738 votes.
+Other candidates who received votes included Henry Noel, 702; Steven Korzen, 675; Kathy Trumbull, 658; Timothy Donovan Sr., 417; Richard Laflamme Jr., 247; and Eli Clemmer, 57.
 There were also nine additional write-in votes for other candidates.

 In the four-year school board race, incumbent Nathan Morin won another term with 876 votes to Mark Evans’ 767 votes.

+Morin said, “It feels good to be elected by the people of Berlin again.
+I look forward to continue working with this board for the students, parents and staff of Berlin schools.”

-For the three two-year school board positions, Ann Nolin with 1,098 votes, Jeanne Charest with 906 votes and Eamon Kelley with 834 votes are the winners.
-Others who received votes include: Lori Korzen with 718 votes, Jesstina Murphy with 667 votes and Mark Evans with 12 votes.
-There were also eight additional votes for other candidates.
+For the three two-year school board positions, elected were Ann Nolin with 1,098 votes, Jeanne Charest with 906 votes and Eamon Kelley with 834 votes.
+Others who received votes include: Lori Korzen, 718; Jesstina Murphy, 667; and Mark Evans, 12.
+There were also eight votes for other candidates.

-More information on the other races and candidates will appear in the Nov.
-4 edition of the Berlin Sun.
+Nolin had this to say about being re-elected to the school board: “I’d like to thank the voters who came out to show support and all the volunteers who work the polls.
+Looking forward to the next two years so we can get our schools back to where they were before the COVID crisis.
+That is my main goal.”

+Charest said: “I would just say thank you and the honor given to represent the people of Berlin on the board.
+However, that means we need to hear from people about their concerns, especially in these difficult times.
+My email door is always open at nhwoodduck@myfairpoint.net.”

 (0) comments